differentpla-net/differentpla-net.github.io/_posts/2024/2024-02-09-erlang-fold-accumulator-helpers.md

 ## Accumulator as State

-Another idea is to treat the accumulator as state:
+A related idea is to treat the accumulator as state:

 ```erlang
 lists:foldl(